matciani/portfolio/README.md

 Key features:
 * Logs in securely and retrieves a list of firms
-* Searches each firm in the database interface and downloads thier associated patent portfolios
+* Searches each firm in the database interface and downloads its associated patent portfolios

 **Code:** `Patent Data from Firm Profile.py`